advenk/av-blog/src/data/blog/gsoc25/gsoc-week-1.md

 ## Weeks 1-2: Setup, Debug, Repeat

-### DIEF: Taming the Beast
+### DIEF

 My first challenge was getting DIEF up and running.
-I initially tried running the extraction framework directly, which led me down a rabbit hole of cryptic errors: missing property files, incomplete configurations, and issues with the wiki dump file itself.
+I initially tried running the extraction framework directly, which led me down a path of cryptic errors: missing property files, incomplete configurations, and issues with the wiki dump file itself.

-After a few days of struggle, a lifeline from my mentor: use the [`marvin-config`](https://github.com/dbpedia/marvin-config) repository.
-This is designed for local deployment and abstracts away much of the pain.
-It still required some tweaking for the Hindi chapter, including modifying configs, updating paths, and adjusting the download process to use our updated Hindi mappings.
+After a few days of struggle, a lifeline from my mentor: "use the [`marvin-config`](https://github.com/dbpedia/marvin-config) repository".
+This is designed for easy deployment and abstracts away much of the manual hurdles.
+It still required some tweaking for the Hindi chapter, including adding download and extraction configs, updating paths, and adjusting the download process to use our updated Hindi mappings.
 You can see all the necessary changes in [this commit](https://github.com/dbpedia/marvin-config/commit/bafb9a4efcf3d6cead757f63498638bc22201cfb).

 Even with `marvin-config`, there were a couple of roadblocks: